Number

 is higher, fry

-employs rounding tricks to improve human readability when printing long decimal sequences of nines or zeros as text.
+employs rounding tricks to improve human readability when printing long decimal sequences as text.
 Additionally, it uses an epsilon of 1.0e-06

 for 'equality' comparisons between numbers.